imjasonh/globetrotter/README.md

 Rovers and HQ Buildings start with 5 hit points.
 Each time an enemy hits and wounds, remove a hit point.
 At zero hit points, it is destroyed.

 Fortifications have 1 hit point, the first time they are wounded they are destroyed

+## Turns
+In a 2 player game, each player has 5 actions, in a 3-4 player game, each player has 3 actions.